Potsdam Park Sanssouci station: Kaiserbahnhof

 The Kaiserbahnhof Potsdam is a railroad station near the New Palace (Neues Palais).
 Its construction was initiated in 1905 by German Emperor (Kaiser) Wilhelm II, and it was used as his private station.
 The first official guests were Theodore Roosevelt in 1910 and Tsar Nicholas II of Russia.

 From 1939 it was used by the high command of the Luftwaffe and, during the Second World War, for the special train of Hermann Göring, who was Luftwaffe chief.
 After 1945, it was the terminus station of the Blue Express, a train used by the Soviet military command on the route Moscow–Berlin.

 Beginning in 1952, it was owned by the East German state railway company (Deutsche Reichsbahn) and subsequently used as a political school and cultural venue and for Transport Police (Transportpolizei) until its closure in 1977 due to deterioration.

 In 1999, the building was added to the list of UNESCO World Heritage Site.

 On 16 June 2005, the station was reopened after restoration.
 The building is used as an academy for senior executives of the German national railway Deutsche Bahn and is usually not publicly accessible.

 Bürgerbahnhof

-Apart from the Kaiserbahnhof, Park Sanssouci station has a second, minor building named Bürgerbahnhof used as a passenger reception hall.
+Apart from the Kaiserbahnhof, Park Sanssouci station has a second, minor building, the Bürgerbahnhof, used as a passenger reception hall.
 This wooden structure is a rare representative of station architecture from the 1860s.
-In front of it there is an entrance gate to the park named Posttor.
+In front of it there is an entrance gate to Posttor park.

 Train services

 Located on the Berlin-Potsdam-Magdeburg line and in a junction linking Potsdam to the Berlin outer ring, the station is served by regional trains linking it to Berlin and to several towns in Brandenburg, such as Brandenburg an der Havel, Frankfurt (Oder) and Fürstenwalde.

-The station is served by the following services: